CapOfCave/CapOfCave/README.md

 ### Hi there 👋

-I'm Lars, passionate software developer and currently doing my Bachelor of Science in Business Informatics in a cooperative study program at [Fiducia & GAD IT AG](https://www.fiduciagad.de/) and [HSW](https://www.hsw-hameln.de/en/).
+I'm Lars, passionate software developer and currently studying for a Bachelor of Science in Business Informatics in a cooperative study program at [Fiducia & GAD IT AG](https://www.fiduciagad.de/) and [HSW](https://www.hsw-hameln.de/en/).

 ---